 Warm Up

-Your warm up involves doing easier versions of the five exercises.
-So, whichever level of progression you’re at, drop one level when doing your warm ups.
+Your warm up involves doing easier progressions of the five exercises.
+So, whichever level you’re at, drop to an easier level when warming up.
+For example, if you’re able to do regular pull ups, do horizontal pulls as your warm up.

 The Routine